retroaalto/atOS/README.md

 # atOS-RT - atOS Revised Technology

+Currently in early development

-A custom 32-bit operating system written in C and assembly language, designed without security constraints to allow deep low-level exploration and experimentation.
+A custom 32-bit operating system written in C and assembly language.
+Boots via ISO image and runs in raw binary, designed without security constraints to allow deep low-level exploration and experimentation.

 ---